microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

         raise Exception("Invalid user.")
 ```

-2. Following the guide [Create and Use Tool Package](create-and-use-tool-package.md) to generate a tool yaml for your tool, then you need to update this tool yaml manually to transition from common inputs to cascading inputs.
+2. Follow the guide [Create and Use Tool Package](create-and-use-tool-package.md) to generate a tool yaml for your tool.
+Afterwards, manually update this tool yaml to transition from common inputs to cascading inputs.
-Referring to the [tool_with_cascading_inputs.yaml](https://github.com/microsoft/promptflow/blob/main/examples/tools/tool-package-quickstart/my_tool_package/yamls/tool_with_cascading_inputs.yaml) as an example, You need incorporate two configurations for cascading inputs: "enabled_by" and "enabled_by_value".
-The "enabled_by_value" in one input means that this input is enabled and displayed by the value of the input referred to in the "enabled_by" attribute.
+Referring to the [tool_with_cascading_inputs.yaml](https://github.com/microsoft/promptflow/blob/main/examples/tools/tool-package-quickstart/my_tool_package/yamls/tool_with_cascading_inputs.yaml) as an example, You need incorporate two configurations for cascading inputs: `enabled_by` and `enabled_by_value`.
+The `enabled_by_value` in one input means that this input is enabled and displayed by the value of the input referred to in the `enabled_by` attribute.

 ```yaml
 my_tool_package.tools.tool_with_cascading_inputs.my_tool: